 Tikorangi is one of the few inter-generational, private gardens in New Zealand that has been intensively gardened through seven decades.
 Conceived in the English landscape style of the first half of the twentieth century, it is an ongoing project – a domestic garden that continues to change and develop with the times.
 While the design has a debt to English gardening, the plant material spans the world, with particular emphasis on the sub tropics to warm temperate climes.

-The garden now encompasses some 10 acres (4 hectares) but has been designed to be a series of separate spaces that flow into each other rather than tightly defined, enclosed garden rooms.
-The different spaces reflect different microclimates which lend themselves to growing a wide range of plant material.
+The garden now encompasses some 10 acres (4 hectares) but has been designed as a series of separate spaces that flow into each other rather than tightly defined, enclosed garden rooms.
+The different spaces reflect differing microclimates which lend themselves to growing a wide range of plant material.
 Mark has been known to observe that there are far too many interesting plants in the world to want to mass plant a single variety and the emphasis continues to be on sustainable matrix planting.

 589 Otaraoa Road, RD43, Waitara 4383, New Zealand